+- Identify the fundamental concepts of chemistry.

-- □ Define compounds, mixtures, and solutions.
+- Define compounds, mixtures, and solutions.

-- Explain chemical properties.
+- □ Explain chemical properties.

 - Identify methods of chemical analysis.

-Water Chemistry
+Water Chemistry Module #F0U0602

 This module covers the properties of water, how it is affected by impurities, how it is sampled and what it is analyzed for, and how it is treated.